alexandrumatei36/time-locked/README.md

 # time-locked

-Demo app for locking tokens
+Demo app for locking tokens in a smart contract